nerdschoolbergen/databases/README.md

 The conversion is done during query execution, and does not affect the stored data in the table.

-Task: Find all the different Star Trek series.
+:pencil2: Find all the different Star Trek series.

 [Tutorial: The LIKE operator](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-like/)